MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ###### Identity and access management

- Use Azure AD integrated authentication to push and pull images instead of relying on access keys.
+ Use Microsoft Entra integrated authentication to push and pull images instead of relying on access keys.
 For enhanced security, fully disable the use of the admin access key.

 ## Serverless compute